Harshad Bhadeshia: Career and research

 Bhadeshia's research is concerned with the theory of solid-state transformations in metals, particularly multicomponent steels, with the goal of creating novel alloys and processes with the minimum use of resources.

 Following his PhD, he worked as a Science Research Council Research Fellow until 1981 and has been part of the academic staff at the University of Cambridge since then.
 He is the author or co-author of more than 650 published papers in the field of metallurgy and several books.

 In the 1990s, he worked with British Steel plc on a carbide-free, silicon-rich bainitic steel that was used for rails in the Channel Tunnel and later on a high-performance armour steel for the British Ministry of Defence.

 In 2006, he was awarded the Bessemer Gold Medal by the Institute of Materials, Minerals and Mining for "outstanding services to the Steel Industry".
 In November 2008, he was appointed the first Tata Steel Professor of Metallurgy following a donation by Tata Steel to endow this chair on a permanent basis at the University of Cambridge and he established and took the lead of the new "SKF University Technology Centre", between SKF and the University of Cambridge to conduct research in the field of the physical metallurgy of bearing steels, over the period 2009–2019.

 During 2005–18, as the Founding Director of the Computational Metallurgy Laboratory, he helped create the Graduate Institute for Ferrous Technology at POSTECH in the Republic of Korea.

+There exists a BBC podcast on the topics covered here, The Life Scientific.

 Teaching

 Bhadeshia has developed a wide range of freely accessible teaching materials on metallurgy and associated subjects.
 The subject matters cover crystallography, metals and alloys, steels in particular, phase transformation theory, thermodynamics, kinetics, mathematical modelling in materials science, information theory, process modelling, thermal analysis, ethics and natural philosophy.

 The resources include lecture notes, slides, videos, algorithms, review articles, books, cartoons, audio files, experimental data archives, image libraries, seminars, examples classes, question sheets and answers, automated learning (MOOCS), and a diverse range of other electronic resources.
-A YouTube channel (bhadeshia123) contains about 1300 educational videos.
+A YouTube channel (bhadeshia123) contains in excess of 1400 educational videos.

 The resources are archived as a permanent record by the British Library in an open access mode.
 For "outstanding teaching activities", he was conferred the Adams Memorial Membership Award of the American Welding Society during 2007.